shakacode/react_on_rails/docs/basics/configuration.md

 Here is the full set of config options.
+This file is `/config/initializers/react_on_rails.rb`

 ```ruby
 # frozen_string_literal: true